Want a sneak peek at the gadgets and gizmos on your car of tomorrow? Look no further than the Mercedes-Benz S-Class of today

 It is probably impossible to answer a question: “What is the best car in the world?”.
 However, if there was a car that could legitimately lay claim to that title, the Mercedes-Benz S-Class would be a strong contender.

-Throughout its seven-decade history, the S-Class has been the yardstick by of luxury cars.
-While it may no longer be the last word in sheer opulence, it is undoubtedly a trend setter in automotive technology.
+Throughout its seven decade history, the S-Class has been the yardstick by which other luxury cars (and to to a certain extent, the industry in general) look up to.
+It may not be the last word in sheer opulence, but it’s undoubtedly one of the leading pioneers in automotive technology.

-The Mercedes flagship may embody prestige status, but in a way it is also a car of the people.
-History has repeatedly shown that the innovations which debut on an S-Class eventually trickle down to the average family car.
-This is especially true when it comes to safety innovations.
+And despite its prestige status, in a way it’s a car of the people: history has shown repeatedly that whatever innovations debut on an S-Class – particularly safety-related ones – you can expect to see trickled down to your average family car about a decade down the line.
 So you could say that the arrival of any new S-Class is a momentous occasion not just for Mercedes, but for the whole car industry too.

-With the new seventh-generation S-Class that has just been launched, the narrative is no different.
-It is packed with some really intriguing technology.
-Before going into that, here are some of the most significant contributions the S-Class has made:
+With the new seventh-generation S-Class that’s just been launched, that narrative is no different, packed as it is with some really intriguing technology.
+But before we get into how that’s going to change the cars of 2030, we thought it’d be good to stop and appreciate the most significant contributions the S-Class has made to our world of motoring:

 W111 “Fintail” (1959-1968) – Crumple zones

-Have you heard people say things like, “They don’t make cars like they used to.”?
-“When you crashed an old car, it remained it one piece!”
+Have you ever come across pictures or videos of car crashes and seen people comment, “Oh they don’t make cars like they used to, when you crashed an old car it remained it one piece!”

-Quite simply, those people are flat out wrong.
-Thanks to the W111-series “Fintail” Mercedes sedan introduced in 1959, which incorporated crumple zones.
-Areas on the front and rear of the car which were designed to deform in a crash.
-In doing so, they absorb the destructive energy instead of transmitting it into the main passenger compartment.
+Quite simply, those people are flat out wrong, and it’s all thanks to the W111-series “Fintail” Mercedes sedan introduced in 1959.
+This was the first car in the world to incorporate crumple zones into its structure, areas on the front and rear of the car which are designed to deform in a crash, absorbing the destructive energy instead of transmitting it into the main passenger compartment.

 W116 (1971-1979) – Anti-lock brakes

-The best solution to staying safe in a crash is to avoid having one in the first place, of course.
-Inspired by aircraft technology, Anti-lock Braking System (ABS) is arguably the most significant automotive safety development of the 20th Century.
-It is not only a widespread feature today, but even mandatory equipment in most parts of the world.
+What’s the best solution to staying safe in a crash?
+Why, avoiding one in the first place, of course.
+Inspired by aircraft technology, the anti-lock braking system (ABS) is arguably the most significant automotive safety development of the 20th Century, and is not only a widespread feature today, but even mandatory equipment in most parts of the world.

-ABS works by intermittently grabbing and releasing the brakes several times a second.
-This allows the car’s wheels to keep rotating for the driver to steer away from an impending collision while braking.
-Without ABS, the wheels lock up under hard braking and the car simply careens into the hazard.
+ABS works by intermittently grabbing and releasing the brakes several times a second, so that your car’s wheels are always rotating and ensuring you’re able to steer away from an impending collision in addition to slowing down for it.
+Without ABS, what can happen is that the force from the brakes exceeds the grip of the tyres, causing the wheels to lock up and the car to careen straight into whatever it happens to be heading towards.

 The W116-series S-Class wasn’t quite the first car to introduce ABS when the feature debuted in 1978.
 It was beaten to the punch by the Chrysler Imperial and Toyota Crown.
 But since these cars were never sold internationally, Mercedes could be credited with introducing the technology to the worldwide market.